 Henry was debriefed and rode a train to Clinton, Iowa.
 He then took a bus to Little Falls, Minnesota.
 From there, he called his family to tell them that he would be home soon.
 From there, he then took another bus to Brainerd.

 For additional medical treatment, he was sent to Hines Veterans Administration Hospital in the western suburbs of Chicago.
-While there, he was discharged from the army and was happy since he had had his fill of military life.
+While there, he was discharged from the army and was happy since he had his fill of military life.
 Afterward, he returned home to Minnesota.
 Since he had not registered for Selective Service before the war, he registered on May 9, 1946, and named his father as his contact person.

 Henry went back to farming.
 He also worked for a lumber company as a lumberjack and truck driver.
 Henry Peck married Lilah Ann Sinclair on October 19, 1946, and was the father of four daughters and two sons.
 One son died as an infant.